Ian Brownlie: Career

 He began his academic career at the University of Nottingham as a lecturer from 1957 to 1963.
 He was a fellow and tutor in law at Wadham College, Oxford from 1963 to 1976 and a University of Oxford lecturer from 1964 to 1976.
 In 1976, he took silk.
 He was appointed professor of international law at the London School of Economics between 1976 and 1980.
 He was reader of public international law at the Inns of Court School of law from 1973 to 1976.
 From 1980 to 1999, he was Chichele Professor of Public International Law and a Fellow of All Souls College at the University of Oxford; he was appointed a Distinguished Fellow of All Souls in 2004.
 He was director of studies at the International Law Association from 1982 to 1991.
 He was lecturer at The Hague Academy of International Law in 1979 and 1995.
 He retired from Oxford in 1999, upon reaching the statutory mandated retirement age.

-He served as an advisor to United States President Jimmy Carter during the 1979 Iranian Hostage Crisis.
-The cases in which he argued before the International Court of Justice include Nicaragua v.
+In the international arena, he served as an advisor to United States President Jimmy Carter during the 1979 Iranian Hostage Crisis.

+At the International Court of Justice, he represented clients in over 40 contentious cases, including Nicaragua v.
 United States, Nauru v.
 Australia, Bosnia and Herzegovina v.
 Serbia and Montenegro, the Pedra Branca dispute, Libya v.
 United Kingdom, Libya v.
 United States, and Democratic Republic of the Congo v.
 Uganda.

 He also argued several important cases before the European Court of Human Rights, including Cyprus v.
 Turkey.

-In total, he argued over 40 contentious cases before the ICJ.
-He also represented Amnesty International at the extradition trial of Chilean coup-leader Augusto Pinochet before the English courts in 1999.
-He was a member of the United Nations' International Law Commission from 1997 until his resignation in 2008.
-He was editor of The British Yearbook of International Law from 1974 to 1999.
+In 1998 and 1999, he represented Amnesty International at the extradition trial of Chilean coup-leader Augusto Pinochet before the English courts.

+From 1997 to 2008, he was a member of the United Nations' International Law Commission. and from 1974 to 1999, he was editor of The British Yearbook of International Law.

-Brownlie was a Fellow of the British Academy and his memberships included the International Law Association and the Institut de Droit International.
+Brownlie was a Fellow of the British Academy and a member of the International Law Association and the Institut de Droit International.
 In 2006, he was awarded the Wolfgang Friedmann Memorial Award for international law.
 He was knighted in the 2009 Birthday Honours.